dchege711/study_buddy/readme.md

 When a user successfully logs in, I set a token that will be sent on all subsequent requests.
 Once I receive any request that needs a logged in user, I automatically log in a user if the token provided is valid.
 If the cookie is invalid, I redirect them to the login page.

 When a user logs out, I delete the token that I issued upon their initial login and redirect them to the welcome/login page.
+In case a user resets their password, I also invalidate all previously issued tokens.

 ### :white_check_mark: LogIn, SignUp and Account Recovery